coverclock/com-diag-hazer/README.md

 map), Tumblweeed (differential GNSS), and Yodel (integrated intertial measurement).
 Some of the comma separated value (CSV) files are too large (over a hundred megabytes uncompressed) to be pushed to GitHub in the normal way.
 These files use GitHub's Large File Storage (LFS).

+    sudo apt-get install git-lfs

 Unless you install GitHub's LFS feature (which manifests as the "git lfs" command), files stored in LFS will appear to have contents that look something like this.

     version https://git-lfs.github.com/spec/v1
     oid sha256:bcb222ac76e51cad8010086754d4cadeeebd0161b51029d6870a0d806db5f42f